0

 Role Alignment

-I use these builds to show my thinking in serverless firewall design, Zero Trust security, threat intelligence integration, cloud-ready automation, data analysis tooling, and multi-agent AI systems.
+I use these builds to show my thinking in serverless firewall design, Zero Trust security, threat intelligence integration, cloud-ready automation, data analysis tooling, multi-agent AI systems, intelligent workflow platforms, and API-driven web applications.
 For me, they are one of the clearest ways to connect my engineering work with the research direction behind it.

 Google Scholar and Research Pipeline